AEW Collision

 AEW Collision, also known as Saturday Night Collision or simply Collision, is an American professional wrestling television program produced by the American promotion All Elite Wrestling (AEW).
-It airs live every Saturday at 8 p.m.
+It currently airs live every Saturday at 8 p.m.
 Eastern Time (ET), with some exceptions, and is simulcast on TNT and the streaming service HBO Max.
 The show premiered on June 17, 2023, and is positioned as AEW's second main program behind Wednesday Night Dynamite.

 The show is AEW's third overall program to air on TNT after Dynamite, which aired on TNT from October 2019 to December 2021 before moving to TBS in January 2022, and Friday Night Rampage, which aired on TNT from August 2021 until its cancelation in December 2024.
 This subsequently makes it the fourth overall wrestling show in general to air on TNT, after Dynamite, Rampage, and the former World Championship Wrestling's (WCW) Monday Nitro (1995–2001), as well as the first Saturday night program on a Ted Turner network since the final episode of WCW Saturday Night on June 24, 2000.
 Since January 4, 2025, the show has been simulcast on TNT and the streaming service HBO Max, airing live on the streaming platform regardless of the location from where the show is produced.